In 2022 we will deliver our PASS program through both interactive online sessions and face to face, on campus sessions.

 You'll also have access to all PASS materials you need each week on our PASS Canvas site.

-Bring all your lecture notes, readings and textbooks for the unit.
+Ensure you have all your lecture notes, readings and textbooks readily available in time for your session.

 Note down any questions you have about lecture content, because the PASS facilitator will ask what you want to focus on in the sessions.